bsfan/wordpress/readme.txt

 Tested up to: 3.4
 Stable tag: 1.0

-Brings the power of Storify, the popular social media embedding tool to your WordPress site
+Brings the power of Storify, the popular social media storytelling platform to your WordPress site

 == Description ==